Hansmu/docker-tutorial/README.md

 ```

 `docker image build -t <repository> .` - to build a Docker image from a Dockerfile.
-The . means that it'll be put into this directory.
+The `.` means that it'll be put into this directory.
 The first build takes the longest
-amount of time, because the layers haven't been cashed.
+amount of time, because the layers haven't been cached.
 If you make a change after
 the first build, then the layer that you changed and every layer after it will get
 rebuilt.
 Keep the things that change the least at the top of your Dockerfile and
-things that change the least at the bottom.
+things that change the most at the bottom.

 Ideally, if you can get an official image to get the job done, then it'd be a lot
 easier to maintain your image's Dockerfile.
 E.g. adding Nginx related things to a